 o DON’T arrange names by table.

-Arrange guests alphabetically rather than by table.
+Instead, arrange guests alphabetically.
 It is easier (and faster!) for a guest to find his or her name.

 o DON’T seat singles at one table.